-Consultants advising on the packaging, testing, distribution or storage of excipients shall have sufficient education, training and experience or any combination thereof to advise on the subject for which they are retained.
+Consultants advising on the packaging, testing, distribution, or storage of excipients shall have sufficient education, training and experience or any combination thereof to advise on the subject for which they are retained.
 Records shall be maintained listing the name, address and qualifications of consultants providing advice concerning any aspect of the Quality Management System and the type of service they provide.

 - e) ensure training, including the requirements of this Annex as it relates to the employee's function, is conducted by qualified individuals, - f) ensure training is conducted prior to carrying out the assigned duties, - g) ensure training includes: - i.
-GDP principles and the contents of this Annex, - ii. the risk of contamination to excipient quality, - iii. the potential hazard to end user/patient if an excipient is contaminated - iv. the potential impact on excipient quality and use, due to departures from specified procedures, - v. the risk of excipient contamination from deficiencies in personal hygiene, - vi. the reporting of significant failures and deviations from procedures. - ensure GDP refresher training is conducted with sufficient frequency such that employees remain familiar with applicable elements of this Annex.
+GDP principles and the contents of this Annex, - ii. the risk of contamination to excipient quality, - the potential hazard to end user/patient if an excipient is contaminated,